The-going/evlproject/content/dovetail/pipeline/porting/arch.md

 half of which should be reserved to the firmware, which leaves only 8 IPIs available to the kernel.
-Since all of them are already in use for in-band work in the mainline implementation, we are short of available IPI vectors for adding the two more signals we need.
+Since all of them are already in use for in-band work in the mainline implementation, we are short of available IPI vectors for adding the two additional signals we need.
 For this reason, the Dovetail ports for ARM and ARM64 have reshuffled the way IPI signaling is implemented.

 Before this rework, a 1:1 mapping exists between the logical IPI numbers used by the kernel to refer to inter-processor messages, and